adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 		z();
 	}

-If the browser supports what the application uses, the user gets the enhanced Javascript experience, otherwise they get the core experience.

-This is why it *does* matter if the web page works without Javascript because that's the experience the user will when the user has Javascript turned on but the browser doesn't support the required APIs.
+This is why it *does* matter if the web page works without Javascript because the user gets the core, Javascript off experience when the browser doesn't cut the mustard.

-This is the **Real** Progressive Enhancement, something that you *very* rarely see in the industry.
-Why?
+This is the **Real** Progressive Enhancement.

-**Not sure.**

-*"Everyone loves McDonalds, but that doesn't make it good for you!"*

-Most devs don't do this and so you end up with developers copying other developers.
-A lot of (read all of) the popular Javascript libraries don't expose it's capabilities to the calling application. i.e. most libraries provide static APIs.
-Meaning there is no way for you to know if the underlying code will run successfully or not.

-And if you don't know, you can guarantee failure at some point or other.
-This is not just for old browsers, it's even moreso for new and future browsers.
-It's one thing breaking old browsers, but breaking newly released browsers should just not be accepted so readily in this industry.

-Infact, if you wan't to use the most bleeding edge browser APIs, all you have to do is check first before enhancing.
-You could decide to *only* use the most cutting edge browsers and then degrading for all other browsers.

 <!--

 *The problem of the web is actually the beauty of the web.
 Anyone with a browser and Internet connection can access your website.*

-* Devs are fucking it all up by using static APIs

 * Possible title: Progressive Enhancement the missing piece